okohll/abdocs/content/docs/views/creating-a-view.md

 We'll also assume we already have some tables and some [tiles]({{<relref "/docs/tiles">}}).

 ## To create a view

+You can create a view from scratch, or clone an existing one then edit it.

+To create from scratch
 1. Select (or [create]({{<relref "/docs/tables">}}) a new) table.
 2. Click the table you want to create a view from
 3. Once the table has been selected, click _name and views_ on the floating sidebar